 Living in a region that boasts of some of the highest rates of amputations and other diabetes related complications is honestly not easy.
 I am constantly reminded of the possibility of a future without sight, the ability to walk, with kidney failure and other problems.
-Yes I do everything I can to make sure I take care of myself, but I can’t help think…would that be my future as well?
+Yes I do everything I can to make sure I take care of myself, but I can’t help but think…will that be my future as well?

-Managing my diabetes is not a challenge, it is difficult, but doable…my challenge is living on and island where people don’t understand.
+Managing my diabetes is not a challenge, it is difficult, but doable…my challenge is living on an island where people don’t understand.
 I wear the omnipod insulin pump on my arm, back or stomach, and in the hot Caribbean, this is often visible.
 People stare, point and ask ridiculous questions about it.
 This reminds me that I am different.
 Also, because of the stigma associated with diabetes here, I don’t have any friends with it, so it often gets lonely.

 In Barbados, the people living with type 1 diabetes are either seen in the public system at the polyclinics or in the private system with one of the 4 major endocrinologists on the island.
 When diagnosed they are taken to the local hospital 9Queen Elizabeth Hospital0 where they are put on Humulin or Novolin 70/30 insulin.
 The majority of people with diabetes use this form of NPH pre-mixed insulin.
 This type of insulin is on the formulary and is thus provided free by the Barbados Government.
 Some people use the insulin pens with rapid and long acting insulin, and even fewer people use the insulin pump.
 The latter resources to control blood sugar are not free and thus very few people can afford these means.

 In addition to the NPH insulin, the Barbados Government provides every person with syringes and a box of blood test strips per month.